How to Prove Source of Funds in EB-5 Cryptocurrency Cases: Issues Raised by Immigration Services (USCIS)

 While no handbook exists to explain exactly how digital assets should be documented as a source of funds, two things are indisputable: Cryptocurrency is here to stay, and it will be offered more and more frequently as the basis of an EB-5 investment.
 As the volume of investment capital derived from the trade of virtual currencies increases, it will have positive implications for local, national, and global economies, making it more widely accepted by USCIS.

-The Dilendorf Law Firm provides an experienced legal team of EB-5 experts to help our clients present a persuasive, accurate, and seamless case to USCIS.
+The Dilendorf Law Firm provides an experienced legal team of EB-5 specialists to help our clients present a persuasive, accurate, and seamless case to USCIS.

 Resources: